-PROGRAM PURPOSE
+MSN PROGRAM PURPOSE

-The Master of Science in Nursing (MSN) program prepares students to further their professional career as an educator, administrator, or advanced nurse practitioner in adult/gerontology primary care.
+The Master of Science in nursing (MSN) program prepares students to further their professional career as an educator, administrator or nurse practitioner.
 The graduate curriculum incorporates nursing specific knowledge with skills and knowledge from other disciplines in a manner that promotes excellence in service, a passion for nursing as a profession, and compassionate care.
 As a Christian liberal arts university, nursing is recognized as a calling.

-NURSING PROGRAM GOALS
+MSN PROGRAM GOALS